sampaioroberto/Cats/README.md

 `gem install bundler`

-After that you can install the dependecies of the project executing:
+After that you can install the dependencies of the project executing:

 `bundle install`

 ## Cocoapods

-This project uses cocoapods as dependecies manager.
+This project uses cocoapods as dependencies manager.
 To install all the pods using the bundler, execute:

 `bundle exec pod install`

 ## Cocoapods-keys